chrispaynter/architecture/Financial/Sales Tax (US).md

 ### **Location-based nexus**

 - Your business will have nexus **everywhere you have a business presence**, even if the presence is only temporary (such as an expo or trade show).
+- This can include the location of your:
+  -